Chapter 7: "You Ought to Be Teachers By Now," or "Not Many Teachers?"

 What then do we share?
 How do we know what is chaff thrown on the mountain of words and what is from God for His People?
 How do we walk in the Ways of our Lord who “said nothing that He did not hear His Father saying?”
 How do we speak “as the very oracles of God?”

 First of all, share what has “become flesh” in you.
-Share those things that have impacted your life in a dramatic way — not just “neat” concepts gleaned from a cassette tape of the latest fad ministry.
-Nor the borrowed-from-the-commentators wisdom of the “junior‑scholars” that is so prevalent in churchianity “Bible classes.”
+Share those things that have impacted your life in a dramatic way — not just “neat” concepts gleaned from audio recordings of the latest fad ministry.
+Nor the borrowed-from-the-commentators wisdom of the “junior-scholars” that is so prevalent in churchianity “Bible classes.”
 Often it will be months before any Truth is part of you (Truth that has “become flesh” in you), rather than only in your head.
 Wait.
 Maybe as a Truth becomes alive to you, it will be a full six months of absolute, total silence about this facet of Truth before you speak to anyone except God alone on the issue.
 Be cautious of a shallow way of life: learning something and immediately spilling it all out when you come together.
 Have you really petitioned God for the full impact and application of this Truth?
-Be wary of Ephraim’s half‑baked cake.
+Be wary of Ephraim’s half-baked cake.